 Of course, in order to be effective at training students, it is necessary to thoroughly analyze the software, task, or activity you are assigning.
 You need to be sure that you can make the connections between given actions and learning objectives before you can expect your students to do so on their own.

-An updated version of this framework is currently under development.
+An updated version of this framework has also been developed.
 It acknowledges three domains for training instead of two--technical, strategic, and pedagogical--by moving some of what was previously considered pedagogical training to the more commonly recognized area of strategy training.
 See www.j-let.org/~wcf/proceedings/d-060.pdf for a brief description of that model.
 The main idea is that technical training lets students know how, strategic training lets them know what and when, and pedagogical training lets them know why.

 LEARNER TRAINING MATERIALS: Examples of materials used in learner training can also be found at my advanced listening website: www.stanford.edu/~efs/693b.
 A description of a learner training project at a community college ESL program can be found here: http://www.j-let.org/~wcf/proceedings/d-009.pdf.